hasura/graphql-engine/server/tests-hspec/README.md

 using `Harness.GraphqlEngine.post_`, or by running SQL requests against the backend using `Backend.<backend>.run_`.

-#### Teardown action
+##### Teardown

-The teardown action is another function of type `(TestEnvironment, a) -> IO ()` which is responsible for removing the environment created by the test or setup, so that other tests can have a "clean slate" with no artifacts.
-The `(TestEnvironment, a)` parameter is constructed from the `a` parameter of the `Context a`: it is the local state that is passed throughout the tests.

-This action is responsible for freeing acquired resources, and reverting all local modifications: dropping newly created tables, deleting custom functions, removing the changes made to the metadata, and so on.
+These actions are responsible for freeing acquired resources, and reverting all local modifications: dropping newly created tables, deleting custom functions, removing the changes made to the metadata, and so on.